 Marion produced strong watercolours, drawings and oils through the 1930s, 40s and 50s.
 While teaching at the Banff School, she met Jock MacDonald who introduced her to automatic drawing which became a bridge to her later abstract works.
 Her paintings and prints are distinctive in their bold composition and imagery.
 She experimented with many print-making techniques, including woodblock and clay prints.

 The LRT Window is located in the AUArts/Jubilee hallway which acts as a main thoroughfare for the public.
 The space is enclosed, with three large windows facing the hallway.
 This space is available to students for one month exhibitions, and aims to present work that transforms the environment by presenting the work in an unusual, engaging and professional manner.

 + 15 Window Space

-The + 15 Window Space was located in Arts Commons.
-Fronted completely by glass, the storefront is suited for small-scale installations or exhibitions.
-As part of the city’s +15 walkway system, the space has a diverse audience, and exhibitions run for a period of two months, and presents the opportunity to show alongside other Calgary artist run centres: Truck, Stride, Alberta Printmakers’, The New Gallery and the Untitled Art Society.
+The + 15 Window Space was located in Arts Commons and presented the opportunity to show alongside other Calgary artist-run centres: Truck, Stride, Alberta Printmakers’, The New Gallery and the Untitled Art Society.
 Read about our Collective Action to Leave Action to Leave Arts Commons’ +15 Window Spaces.